ardenking/SUNTON-ESP32-Sci-fi-dashboard/README.md

-Ive taken tge waveshare code amd msde changes to get it working on Sunton 7 inch
+Ive taken the waveshare code amd made changes to get it working on Sunton 7 inch

 Hope it helos someone